-My simple cocoa-mint DIY lip scrub recipe not only nourishes your lips in a deliciously minty way, it is also a wonderful way that we can harness our creativity for self care and nurture our emotional health and well-being in just five minutes.
+My simple cocoa-mint DIY lip scrub recipe not only nourishes your lips in a deliciously minty way, it’s also a wonderful way that we can harness our creativity for self-care and nurture our emotional health and well-being in just five minutes.

 In these modern times, we often take on multiple roles throughout our lives.
 Often these roles overlap at the same time, leaving us overwhelmed and overextended.
 By taking just a few minutes out of each day to practice self care, even with a simple homemade lip scrub, we are better equipped to handle stressors in our lives.

 We hear a lot about self care.
 That is, taking the time out to do something for yourself that benefits your physical or emotional health in some way.
 However, it’s easy to forget that we need to practice self care on a regular basis.
 When we have too much on our plate, and not enough time to get everything done, taking care of ourselves falls to the wayside.